 • Gail and Tommy Sheridan

-Sheridan and his wife Gail, both 46, are accused of lying under oath during his successful defamation action against the News of the World newspaper in 2006.
+He and his wife Gail, both 46, and from Glasgow, are accused of lying under oath during the action.
+They deny the charges.

-Mr Sheridan won 200,000 in damages after the newspaper printed the allegations about his private life.
+Mr Sheridan won 200,000 in damages after the newspapers printed the allegations about his private life.

 The trial, before Lord Bracadale, continues.